US Expat Taxes and Retirement Abroad – What You Need to Know

 “While a foreign pension plan usually provides favorable tax treatment within its national jurisdiction, the general rule is that it is not a qualified retirement plan (“QRP”) under the Internal Revenue Code for US income tax purposes.” – Forbes

-If you’re paying foreign income taxes meanwhile, the Foreign Tax Credit allows you to claim a $1 US tax credit for every dollar of tax that you’ve paid in a foreign country.
+If you pay foreign income taxes meanwhile, the Foreign Tax Credit allows you to claim a $1 US tax credit for every dollar of tax that you’ve paid in a foreign country.

 These two exemptions can be combined if necessary and if appropriate for your situation.

-Payments from qualified US pension plans such as IRAs and 401 (k) plans along with social security payments may also be taxable, depending on levels of any other income.
-If you choose to receive to have them paid to you directly abroad rather than into a US bank account, you may be liable to pay foreign income taxes on them, depending on the tax rules of potential destination countries as part of planning for retirement abroad.
+Payments from qualified US pension plans such as IRAs and 401 (k) plans condidered taxable in the US.
+US social security payments may also be taxable, depending on levels of any other income.
+If you choose to have US social security payments or pensions paid to you directly abroad rather than into a US bank account, you may also be liable to pay foreign income taxes on them, so it’s important to check the tax rules of potential destination countries as part of planning for retirement abroad.